samtaziaux/KiDS-Sam_master/docsrc/halomodel/configuration.rst

 ``wa``, and ``Neff`` make the default model a flat ``LambdaCDM`` cosmology.
 They need not all be fixed, but in this example they are
 (note, however, that at the moment the ``kids_ggl`` halo model can only handle physical distances, which require a cosmology to be calculated).
 The last parameter above is a list of point estimates for the redshifts of each bin.
 List of redshifts should reflect the total number of bins given by the observable(s).
-In this case there should be 5 bins total.
+In this case, it should have 5 entries.

 Optional cosmological parameters